52 Types of Beetles in Washington State

 Our list of the several types of beetles in Washington state isn’t complete without the California Root Borer beetle.

 The adult beetle is about 2 inches long, with a shiny black body and bronze-colored wings.
-The head is large and wide with bulging eyes that give it a fierce look.
+The head is large and wide with bulging eyes that look fierce.

 These beetles eat roots, which can be found around orchards, vineyards, and urban parks on fruit trees.
 Also, they are attracted to electric lights at night and are frequently found at campsites.

-While their presence doesn’t necessarily mean you have tree damage, their numbers indicate there may be an issue with your landscape in need of attention.
+While their presence doesn’t necessarily mean you have tree damage, their numbers indicate there may be an issue with your landscape that needs attention.

 45. Calligrapha Beetle